chocolatey/choco-wiki/CreatePackages.md

 ### Package Fix Version Notation

-***NOTE: This doesn't apply to packages on the community feed (aka https://chocolatey.org/packages) that are still under review.
+***NOTE: This doesn't apply to packages on the community feed (aka https://chocolatey.org/packages) that are still under review (not yet approved).
 Please read the instructions given in email for resubmitting the same version.***

 If you need to fix an approved package for some reason, you can use the fourth version element (aka segment) for a package fix notation.
 There are two recommended methods of package fix version notation: